 The timetable for these changes varies according to jurisdiction.
-EONIA and the LIBORs are expected to discontinue after by the end of 2021, with the FCA and global RFR Working Groups (WGs) regularly reinforcing that all LIBOR and EONIA referencing products must transition to alternative Risk Free Rates before that date.
+EONIA, as well as GBP, EUR, JPY, CHF and one-week and two-month USD LIBORs are expected to discontinue at the end of 2021.
+Following a consultation carried out by the ICE Benchmark Administration (IBA), other USD LIBOR settings are expected to be discontinued at the end of June 2023.
+The Financial Conduct Authority (FCA) and global RFR Working Groups (WGs) are regularly reinforcing that all LIBOR and EONIA-referencing products must transition to alternative Risk Free Rates before those dates.

 Some earlier interim deadlines exist as part of a more detailed transition plan set out by the RFR WGs.
 For example, the Bank of England has said that LIBOR-linked loans may not be offered after Q3 2020, except at a client’s request, with the default being a non-LIBOR benchmark, and if LIBOR is transacted, the contract must include pre-agreed language for conversion to an alternative rate prior to the end of 2021.